 Read on as we answer this question and go through the pages a website must contain, pages that are great-to-have and then some optional pages.
 If you’re short on time, just scroll down to find the bonus website page checklist.

-If you’re unsure how to answer these questions, use search engines to find insights.
+If you’re unsure how to answer these questions, use search engines like Google to find insights.
 Search query reports and competitor websites give you an idea of what site visitors are hoping to find.
-This is the first step of optimizing your site, and we explain how it works at length in our Search Engine Optimization (SEO) guide.
+Once you’re clear on what relevant website content to add, you can jot down the web pages and landing pages your website needs.

 In this article, we’ll divide website structure into: